wmeints/effective-llm-applications/manuscript/06-enhancing-llms-with-tools.md

 ### Dependency injection in kernel functions

-A time plugin doesn't need any external dependencies, but a plugin that interacts with a database does need access to a database.
+A time plugin doesn't need any external dependencies, but a plugin that needs to lookup pieces of a manual will need access to a database or a search engine.
 This is where it becomes useful to inject dependencies into your plugin.

 There are two levels at which you can define dependencies.
 First, there's the plugin level.
 You can define dependencies in the constructor of your plugin class like so: